How to Help Hummingbirds Migrate

 How do migration changes hurt hummingbirds?

-Historically, these environmental shifts affecting bird migration factors took tens of thousands of years, but similar results can be seen in the next century, according to David Yarnold, president and CEO of the National Audubon Society, in an interview with NPR.
+Historically, these environmental shifts affecting bird migration took tens of thousands of years, but similar results can be seen in the next century, according to David Yarnold, president and CEO of the National Audubon Society, in an interview with NPR.

 What can I do to help hummingbirds?

-- PRESERVE COASTAL HABITATS: This is crucial for sustained bird migration factors.
+- Preserve Coastal Habitats: This is crucial for sustained bird migration factors.
 Many birds travel across the Gulf of Mexico during hurricane season.
 These birds can make the 600-mile trip all at once if necessary, but if they fight unfavorable winds with no stopover areas or areas with little food supplies, they are might not survive.
 We can ensure that these birds survive migration by making certain that there are enough birds populating the area and plenty of bountiful land to feed, bathe, and mate.

 Hummingbirds and other migratory birds do not have to suffer from climate change affecting environmental conditions.
 We have the power to defy these effects.
+Share your pictures, stories, and advice with us on Facebook or our Birding Community.
+You can also subscribe to our e-newsletter to stay up to date with our birding advice, new products, and exclusive offers.